Manjesh14/Python/README.md

 <br>
 So Kindly Don't refer the code and Refer the preview
 <br>
-for programs Refer the Repo named as "Python Learning Programs"
+for programs in .py format Refer the Repo named as "Python Learning Programs"